Research and teaching in the ESE program focus on the following areas:

 Environmental chemistry and technology.
 Environmental chemistry and technology research in ESE addresses fundamental questions in heterogeneous atmospheric chemistry (e.g., chemistry of clouds, fogs, and haze aerosols), in aquatic chemistry, in oxidation and reduction chemistry and technology, in semiconductor photocatalysis, and in hydrogen production from sunlight via electrochemical water splitting.

 Dynamics of climate.
 Climate dynamics research in ESE addresses fundamental questions about how Earth’s climatic features are maintained, how they have varied in the past, and how they may change in the future.
-Research includes the large-scale dynamics of the atmosphere and oceans, the hydrologic cycle and how it responds to climate changes, monsoon dynamics, and the dynamics of the Southern Ocean.
+Research includes the large-scale dynamics of the atmosphere and oceans, the hydrologic cycle and how it responds to climate changes, monsoon dynamics, and the dynamics of the Southern Ocean, and climates of other planets.
 Methods employed include theoretical and modeling studies, analyses of observational data, and field campaigns to collect oceanographic data.
 Close collaborations exist with the Center for Climate Sciences of the Jet Propulsion Laboratory.

 Biogeochemistry and climates of the past.
 Biogeochemical research in ESE finds application at scales ranging from microbial ecosystems to the global carbon cycle.
 Current research includes the marine carbon cycle and its geochemical record in organic matter and carbonate minerals; microbial recycling of nutrients and carbon; and development and use of geochemical proxies for understanding the ancient environment, including its climate.